-- Science of Living Systems (SLS) 20: Psychological Science or Science of Living Systems 20s: Psychological Science Seminar (generally recommended first year)
+- Science of Living Systems (SLS) 20: Psychological Science (generally recommended first year)

 - Neuroscience 80, also listed as Molecular and Cellular Biology (MCB) 80: Neurobiology of Behavior (generally recommended sophomore year)

 - Interdisciplinary Seminar, selected from a list that varies each year. (recommended junior year)

 Two Mind/Brain/Behavior Courses, selected from a list that varies each year.

 Note: By prior petition, MBB courses may include courses taken abroad or during the summer, undergraduate courses not on the list, or graduate courses in computer science, history of science, philosophy, linguistics, and psychology.

 Although the MBB secondary does not require a senior thesis, if you are planning to write a thesis in your home concentration that relates to mind/brain/behavior, you are eligible to apply for the Mary Gordon Roberts MBB Summer Thesis Fellowship.

 You are also encourage to take part in the annual MBB undergraduate symposium and are welcome to joint the student organization the Harvard Society for Mind/Brain/Behavior (HSMBB).